sardemff7/eventd/PROTOCOL.md

 Any error in the pairing should close the connection.
 Implementations should send a "BYE Wrong dot message" message in this case.

-An implementation must discard unknown messages for backward compatibility.
+An implementation must discard unknown messages for compatibility.
 Only dot messages require special handling regarding that: an implementation must match any dot message with its corresponding ending line (".\n") and ignore it.
 Nesting is possible and must be handled.
 Data messages can appear